rexim/aids/README.md

 # aids

 std replacement for C++.
-Design to aid developers to a better programming experience.
+Designed to aid developers to a better programming experience.